Understanding cardiovascular disease

 High blood pressure (hypertension)is a cardiovascular disease that can lead to other problems, such as heart attack, heart failure, and stroke.

 Stroke is caused by a lack of blood flow to the brain.
 This can happen because of a blood clot traveling to the blood vessels in the brain, or bleeding in the brain.
 Stoke has many of the same risk factors as heart disease.

-Congenital heart disease (CHD) is a problem with the heart's structure and function that is present at birth.
-CHD can describe a number of different problems affecting the heart.
+Congenital heart disease is a problem with the heart's structure and function that is present at birth.
+Congenital heart disease can describe a number of different problems affecting the heart.
 It is the most common type of birth defect.

 Goldman L. Approach to the patient with possible cardiovascular disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 51.

-Newby DE, Grubb Nr, Bradbury A. Cardiovascular disease.
+Newby DE, Grubb NR, Bradbury A. Cardiovascular disease.
 In: Walker BR, Colledge NR, Ralston SH, Perman ID, eds.
 Davidson's Principles and Practice of Medicine.
 22nd ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2012:chap 18.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 18.

-Toth PP, Shammas NW, Foreman Bj, Byrd JB.
+Toth PP, Shammas NW, Foreman B, Byrd JB, Brook RD.
 Cardiovascular disease.
-In: Rakel RE, Rakel D, eds.
+In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 27.